Dan5ku/blog-comparison-react-vue-angular/README.md

 }
 ```

 The `TodoComponent` uses the `TodoService` to interact with the tasks.
-It no longer manages the state directly but instead delegates the state management to the service:
+It delegates the state management to the service:

 ```typescript
 import { Component } from '@angular/core';